What You Need to Know About Insurance After a Natural Disaster

 If you believe you should have insurance coverage from a natural disaster, you can always choose to consult with a lawyer who will be well versed in the gray areas of insurance policies.

 Many victims of a flood learn quickly that a standard homeowner's policy or a standard business insurance policy covers structural and water damage - and only in limited circumstances like a falling tree knocking a hole in a roof or a window, allowing rain to fall inside.
 Again, be aware of any limitations in your policy.

-Reparations.
 Don't make permanent repairs until you have agreed on the cost of repairs with the insurance company.
 If you need to make temporary repairs to prevent further damage to your property, let the insurance company know that and meet with their adjuster, who can survey the damage.
 In some cases, this person is an employee of the insurance company; however, there are likely to be plenty of independent adjusters around if your situation is a declared disaster.
-To make a claim through FEMA, or check in with DisasterAssistance.gov as well.
+Make a claim through FEMA or check in with DisasterAssistance.gov as well.

 If you have structural damage to your office or warehouse, here’s what you need to know to start the insurance claim and filing started.

-Document, document, document.
 Notify your insurer as soon as possible after the disaster and keep the contact information handy.
 Fully document the damage for your insurer by taking photos or video.
-Digital versions are best because they can be stored electronically and easily copied/ transmitted.
+Digital versions are best because they can be stored electronically and are easily copied/transmitted.
 Advise your insurance rep that you intend to start repairing and rebuilding as soon as possible and determine whether or not to wait for an adjuster to inspect the property.
 Document the damage and conversations at every stage of the process.

 - Carpeting.
 If your carpeting was ruined by a covered event, such as a flood, your insurer should pay to replace the carpet, including the carpet pad and the installation.